codepath/android_guides/Automated-Builds-with-Gradle-and-Jenkins-CI.md

 You'll need to provide your own values for your **Host** and **Credentials** settings, tailored to your own systems.
 But make sure to set **Remote FS root** with the `ci/` path you created earlier.
 Also ensure that **Environment Variables** is checked under the **Node Properties** section, and fill in values for `ANDROID_HOME` and `PATH`.

-When you set this up, a Jenkins jarfile called `slave.jar` will be downloaded into your node environment `ci` directory.
+When you set this up, a Jenkins jarfile called `slave.jar` will be downloaded into your node environment `ci/` directory.

 Now you have a Jenkins node that's capable of running jobs.
 You're ready to create the Jenkins job that actually runs the build.

-Go back to the Jenkins main page and hit "New Item".
+Go back to the Jenkins main page and hit **New Item**.
 Give the job a name and select "Build a free-style software project."
-In the screen that follows, the job configuration, you will do all the setup to tell Jenkins about your source.
+In the job configuration screen that follows, you will do all the setup to tell Jenkins about your source.

 Jenkins build configurations can have many steps.
 The key fields you want to look out for are:
  * `Restrict where this project can be run`: give it the name of the build node you created